A Real-Time Balancing Market Optimization with Personalized Prices: From Bilevel to Convex: Problem formulation

 We consider both the aggregator and the prosumer as self-interest agents.
 The aggregator tries to minimize its cost to settle the imbalance and the prosumer's goal is to maximize its revenue and minimize its cost and discomfort by altering its demand or supply given the personalized price proposed by the aggregator.

-We consider one aggregator and $n$ prosumers each has an \ac{hp} or \ac{mchp}.
-We denote the proposed personalized price by the aggregator to the $i$th prosumer by $x_i$ and the prosumer $i$'s optimal flexibility response by $y_i$ for $i\in N=\{1,\dots,n\}$.
+We consider one aggregator and $n$ prosumers each has one \ac{hp} and \ac{mchp}.
+For all $i\in N=\{1,2,\dots,n\}$, we denote the proposed personalized price by the aggregator to the $i$th prosumer by $x_i$ and the prosumer $i$'s \ac{hp} and \ac{mchp} optimal flexibility response by $y_{i1}$ and $y_{i2}$, respectively.
+Accordingly, we reserve the subscripts $i1$ and $i2$ to denote the parameters of the $i$th prosumer's \ac{hp} and \ac{mchp}, respectively.
 To model both Case~\ref{cs:1} and Case~\ref{cs:3}, we employ the following optimization problem for each prosumer:

-where $m_i$ is the maximum available flexibility, $b_i$ is the price of providing flexibility and {$f_i(y_i)$ is the discomfort function for prosumer $i$.
-In this work, we consider $f_i(y_i)=\frac{1}{2}a_iy_i^2$ where $a_i>0$ \cite{deng2014residential}.} Next, we elaborate further on the model and parameters.
+where $m_{i1},m_{i2}>0$ are the maximum available flexibility, $b_{i1}$ and $b_{i2}$ are the prices of providing flexibility and {$f_i(y_{i1},y_{i2})$ is the discomfort function for prosumer $i$.
+In this work, we consider $f_i(y_{i1},y_{i2})=\frac{1}{2}(\sqrt{a_{i1}}y_{i1}-\sqrt{a_{i2}}y_{i2})^2$ where the parameters $\sqrt{a_{i1}},\sqrt{a_{i2}} $ translate the flexibility provision to heat increase/decrease \cite{deng2014residential}.
+Note that in both Case~\ref{cs:1} and Case~\ref{cs:3}, the \ac{hp} and \ac{mchp}'s heat outputs due to flexibility provision change in the opposite direction.
+For instance, in Case~\ref{cs:1}, the aggregator rewards the prosumer to increase its HP consumption and decrease its mCHP generation.
+This leads to more heat generation for the HP and less for the mCHP.
+Therefore, we have employed minus sign in the discomfort function definition.} Next, we elaborate further on the model and parameters.

 In \eqref{prob001}, the first term corresponds to the received payment by the prosumer $i$ from the aggregator.
-The second term models the discomfort of the prosumer $i$ for providing flexibility $y_i$.
-Finally, the last term captures the payment the prosumer $i$ should receive or the cost it should pay with respect to the intraday market plannings for providing flexibility $y_i$.
+The second term models the discomfort of the prosumer $i$ for providing flexibility $y_{i1}$ and $y_{i2}$.
+Finally, the last two terms capture the amount prosumer $i$ can save or the cost it should pay with respect to the intraday market plannings for providing flexibility $y_{i1}$ and $y_{i2}$.